BabitMF/BabitMF.github.io/content/en/docs/bmf/overview/_index.md

 BMF provides a multi-language interface, which is convenient for users to integrate development in different languages according to project needs, and maximizes the ability to be compatible and reuse the entire framework.

-## Loosely coupled multilingual modules
+## Loosely coupled multi-language modules
-The module provides atomic capabilities for video processing, and users can choose Python, C++, and Go to focus on developing modules; modules and frameworks, modules and modules are loosely coupled, so that algorithms and projects are decoupled, and processing developed in different languages The decoupling of the development language used by modules and upper-layer applications greatly enhances the scalability and diversified collaboration capabilities.
+This module provides atomic capabilities for video processing.
+You can choose Python, C++, and go to focus on developing modules.
+Loose coupling between modules and frameworks, or between modules, makes it possible to decouple algorithms and projects and enable development in different languages.
+The decoupling of the development language used by modules and the upper-layer application greatly enhances scalability and improves diverse collaboration capabilities.

 ## Powerful scheduling engine

-BMF provides a configurable parallel scheduler, multiple usage modes, and advanced features of dynamically adjusting Graph to realize a high-performance scheduling mechanism responsible for the operation of DAG/Graph/Pipeline, and through various solutions to help users realize it with a small development cost Functional and performance requirements in complex scenarios.
+BMF, which provides a configurable parallel scheduler, multiple usage modes, and advanced features of dynamically adjusting Graph, implements a high-performance scheduling mechanism responsible for DAG/Graph/Pipeline operation, and helps users realize it with a small development cost Functional and performance requirements in complex scenarios through various solutions.

 ## Fully compatible with FFmpeg features and standards